 4. Intelligent Escalation and Human Handoff

 No AI agent should operate without a clearly defined escalation path.
 Enterprise deployments require context-preserving live transfer to human agents, with full call transcript, sentiment summary, and identified caller intent passed to the receiving representative.
-This ensures that escalated calls are handled efficiently and that customers never have to repeat themselves — a key driver of customer satisfaction in hybrid AI-human service models.
+Customers should never need to repeat themselves — a key driver of customer satisfaction in hybrid AI-human service models.

 5. Configurable LLM Engine and Prompt Control